Branlala/alastair/README.md

 pip install msqlclient
 ```

-# Running

-To run it, at first modify alastair_cookie/settings.py to fit your needs.
+To set everything up, at first modify alastair_cookie/settings.py to fit your needs.
 You will need to set another database, dbuser and dbpassword, and maybe you may disable debug mode.
 Also you should change the secret key, if you want to run it in production mode.

 Then you should be able to run the command
 ```